k0retux/fuddly/docs/source/data_model.rst

 - :class:`framework.value_types.Filename`: Filename.
 Similar to the type ``String``, but some disruptors like ``tTYPE`` will generate more specific test cases.
+- :class:`framework.value_types.FolderPath`: FolderPath.
+Similar to the type ``Filename``, but generated test cases are slightly different.
 - :class:`framework.value_types.GZIP`: ``String`` compressed with ``zlib``.
 The parameter ``encoding_arg`` is used to specify the level of compression (0-9).
 - :class:`framework.value_types.GSM7bitPacking`: ``String`` encoded in conformity